shahidfoy/BlueJAnalysisTools/README.md

 then locate the jar in "build/jar" and place it into bluej "lib/extensions"

 For mac users:
-Try to place FINDBUGS folder into root directory so it should look like this:
+Try to place spotbugs folder into root directory so it should look like this:

 "/spotbugs"

-and the FINDBUGS bin should look as so:
+and the spotbugs bin should look as so:

 "/spotbugs/bin"